School Science Lessons

 35.2.14 Borax mineral, [Na2B4O5(OH)4].8H2O, Tincal, found at edge of borax lakes.

-Ulexite, alkaline taste, NaCaB5O6(OH)6.5H2O, hydrated sodium calcium borate hydroxide, is found associated with borax, often in evaporated lakes.
+Ulexite, alkaline taste, NaCaB5O6(OH)6.5H2O, hydrated sodium calcium borate hydroxide, found with borax, in evaporated lakes.

-When ulexite is polished and has two smooth sides, it has the fibre optic property of projecting an image through internal reflection from the bottom of the to the top, so some people call it "TV stone"!
+When ulexite is polished and has two smooth sides, it has the fibre opticsproperty of projecting an image through internal reflection from the bottom to the top

 The ulexite fibres have the formula B5O6(OH)6.